projectatomic/atomic-site/source/blog/2016-05-13-using-the-atomic-cli-to-scan-vms.html.md

 ---
-title: Using the atomic CLI to scan Virtual Machines
+title: Using the Atomic CLI to Scan Virtual Machines
 author: baude
 date: 2016-05-13 12:00:00 UTC
 published: true